-Here are seven of our favorite fall treats (no tricks!).
+Here are several of our favorite fall treats (no tricks!).
 We hope you’ll love them as much as we do:

 Fall is the season of baking, and what could be more of a quintessential fall treat than apple pie?
 At the Treworgy Family Orchard, take a stroll through their apple trees and fields of pumpkin and squash.
 Pick ‘til your heart’s content and then stroll over to their pumpkin and squash fields to pick something out for dinner!
 Don’t worry about your baking skills, they offer an apple pie making workshop!
 Need a sweet treat before hopping on a hayride?
 Try some of their ice cream and cider.
 Take a tour through their corn maze or come back at night to try and find your way in the dark!